-Meanwhile, the broadcast documentary program The 3,000 Project, by Keith McQuirter and LaNora Williams-Clark (right), was mentored Chris Hastings.
+Meanwhile, the broadcast documentary program The 3,000 Project, directed by Keith McQuirter (right), with lead fundraiser LaNora Williams-Clark (left), was mentored by Chris Hastings.
 It explores how Wisconsin — one of the most incarcerated states in the U.S. — is grappling with parole reform.

 Both projects won US$100,000 out of a total of $320,000 awarded in funding.